Jayansh21/testHealthrepo/README.md

 # 🚀 Personalized Health Tracker & Advisor

-## Overview
+## 📖 Overview
-Personalized Health Tracker and Advisor is a comprehensive application designed to help users monitor and improve their health.
-The application leverages advanced data analytics to provide personalized health insights and recommendations.
+**Personalized Health Tracker & Advisor** is a smart health application that helps users track their health and get personalized insights to improve their well-being.
+With **real-time data analytics**, users receive tailored recommendations based on their health metrics.

 LIVE URL : https://personalized-health-tracker-and-advisior.vercel.app/